 - Internship opportunities

-The Education Award has been established in memory of Roger Elrod, a founding member of the Toledo Employment Managers Association, now known as the Northwest Ohio Human Resource Association (NOHRA).
+The Education Award was established in memory of Roger Elrod, a founding member of the Toledo Employment Managers Association, now known as the Northwest Ohio Human Resource Association (NOHRA).
 In an effort to promote NOHRA’s goals of advancing the profession and serving the HR professional this “Education Award” is designed to financially assist individuals expressing an interest in the Human Resources profession.

 The Education Award program is managed by the Board or its designee (e.g., Student Relations Committee).
 Awards are provided without regard to race, color, national origin, sex, religion, age, or disability.

-Applicants must meet the following requirements:
+Academic Applicants must meet the following requirements:

 - A minimum grade point average of 3.0 (based on a 4.0 grading system) for undergraduate students and 3.5 for graduate students is necessary.

 - Graduating students are encouraged to apply.

 - Meet eligibility requirements for SHRM-CP or SHRM-SCP certification